khizzioui97/swed32/README.md

 # swed32
-makes ReadProcessMemory and WriteProcessMemroy easier :)
+makes ReadProcessMemory and WriteProcessMemory easier :)

 Check out the channel if you want a tutorial.